When Do You Need to Update Your Safety Data Sheets?

 The reality is that very few health and safety professionals have the time to sit down and tackle all SDSs for their chemical collection at once.
 So what's the best approach to comply with WHMIS regulations for keeping SDSs up to date?

-Here are 4 practical strategies to make it easier to keep your SDSs up to date:
+These practical strategies will make it easier to keep your SDSs up to date:

-The easiest way to reduce the work of updating SDSs is to get the number of sheets down by examining your SDS collection for duplicate sheets.
-Often a workplace will have multiple copies of SDSs for the same product with the same product code from the same supplier.
+The easiest way to reduce the work of updating SDSs is to get the number of sheets down.
+Start by examining your SDS collection for duplicate sheets.
+Often you'll find multiple copies of SDSs for the same product with the same product code from the same supplier.
 Get rid of the extras.
 It’s easy to merge two, three, four or more SDSs into one using SDS RiskAssist.
 Plus you can also combine your data on location and inventory into that one SDS.

 We recently onboarded a client who had 2,731 SDSs.
 Within hours of the onboarding the number of SDSs was reduced to 1,736 by merging duplicates - a 26% reduction.
 Now that’s a time saver!